Sustainability plan for Colusa Subbasin nearly complete

 The development of the Colusa Subbasin GSP, like many others throughout California, has coincided with one of the most severe and extensive droughts that has ever gripped the western United States, with drought conditions throughout most of California, including the area in and around the Colusa Subbasin, classified as “exceptional” – the most extreme classification, according to the U.S. Drought Monitor.

-During the meeting, John Amaro, chairperson of the GGA, said at this point in time it is likely too late to make any major or immediate changes to the way aquifers are managed within the Colusa Subbasin and the entire Sacramento Valley region to mitigate the effects of the current drought.
+During the meeting John Amaro, chairperson of the GGA, said at this point in time it is likely too late to make any major and immediate changes to the way aquifers are managed within the Colusa Subbasin and the entire Sacramento Valley region to mitigate the effects of the current drought.

 “We will have to work collaboratively together through this current water emergency and then prepare for the next drought with the lessons we learned and the tools we’ve built as a result of our new, almost completed, groundwater sustainability plan,” said Amaro.